libp2p/js-libp2p-delegated-peer-routing/README.md

 Leverage other peers in the network to perform Peer Routing calls.

-Requires access to `/api/v0/dht/findpeer` HTTP API endpoint of the delegate node.
+Requires access to `/api/v0/dht/findpeer` and `/api/v0/dht/query` HTTP API endpoints of the delegate node.

 ## Lead Maintainer